 Find an answer to the most commonly asked questions that people have about the field of cellular agriculture.

-Any product that comes from an animal can be produced using cellular agriculture, including meat, leather, eggs, milk, silk – the list goes on!
+Any product or ingredient that comes from an animal can be produced using cellular agriculture.

 Eggs and dairy milk are currently being produced through precision fermentation (acellular agriculture).
 These ‘acellular’ products (i.e. they don’t contain cells) are mostly made of water, proteins, fats, and small amounts of carbohydrates, vitamins and minerals.

 For example, cow’s milk is made up of proteins (like casein and whey proteins) and fats (like triglycerides and phospholipids), among other macromolecules.
 We can take the cow genes that code for these specific proteins and fats, and insert those genes into yeast cells (this is called recombinant gene technology).
 Those yeast cells then become tiny micro-factories that develop the exact dairy proteins and fats produced by the cow.
 This process eliminates the need to raise and milk cows for dairy production.

 This technology has already been applied in the food and pharmaceutical industries.
 Rennet, a set of enzymes traditionally extracted from calves’ stomachs, is used in cheesemaking.
 Today, precision fermentation, or acellular agriculture, is used to produce rennet more efficiently, cheaply and humanely.